-We’ve touched on this briefly already however given its power and impact it is worthy of its own space.
-Not only can a well-positioned pause help you to slow down it can be used to:
+Not only can a well-positioned pause help you to slow down, it can be used to:

-The pause really is one of your best friends when it comes to speaking as it adds gravitas, helps you to create a little drama and suspense and gives more meaning to words.
+It adds gravitas and helps you to create a little drama and suspense giving more meaning to words.

-Every presenter has the range in vocal pitch to sound like a commander, motivator, facilitator, analyst or any other type of speaker they wish to be.
+Every presenter has the range in vocal pitch to sound like a commander, motivator, facilitator, analyst.

 Record your voice